uxlfoundation/oneMath/rfcs/20250509-backend-maintainers/README.md

 ## Changes in the Project

-The changes will be in the Github roles as well as changes in the MAINTAINERS.md and CONTRIBUTING.md files to describe these new roles.
+The changes will be in the Github roles and CODEOWNERS as well as changes in the MAINTAINERS.md and CONTRIBUTING.md files to describe these new roles.

 ## Open questions